 I'm sorry.
-It's just that Toolie told me that a friend of mine is coming to visit - a pen-pal friend - a woman pen-pal friend.
+It's just that Toolee told me that a friend of mine is coming to visit - a penpal friend - a woman pen-pal friend.
 She's expected to cross the Heretic border before dawn.

-(disappointment in voice)
+(with more disappointment)